MINI Cooper Convertible Review & Prices

 MINI Cooper Convertible FAQs

 The main disadvantage of the new Mini Cooper Convertible is that it’s not very practical.
-The boot is small, and gets smaller when you fold down the roof, while the back seats are likely to be close to useless if you want to put actual human beings in there.
+The boot is small, and gets smaller when you fold down the roof, while the back seats are close to useless if you want to put actual human beings in there.
 It’s also no longer available with a manual gearbox, which is a shame.

 Buy or lease the MINI Cooper Convertible at a price you’ll love